-As I write this, Manitobans are in the aftermath of two elections: One for the provincial government and the other for the federal government.
-Endless rounds of political comments and advertising have been posted all over the media, social and regular.
+As I write this, the world is going to heck in handcart.
+We are coming out of a global pandemic, Justin Trudeau has become Canada’s NDP Prime Minister, Britain is divorcing the European Union, and Russia has invaded Ukraine.
+We are inundated every day with endless rounds of comments on social media, whether they are factual or not.
 My father used to say that one should never discuss politics, religion, and business when you are under the influence of alcohol.
 The same premise applies to online forums.
 Just because you have a keyboard, it doesn’t mean that you should post.
-I spent most of the last six weeks sitting on my hands so that I didn’t respond to some of the drivel that I saw roll past my eyeballs.
+I spent most of the last 24 months sitting on my hands so that I didn’t respond to some of the drivel that I saw roll past my eyeballs.

 Former Secretary of State for the USA Hillary Clinton paraphrased a poem at the funeral service for the Honourable Elijah Cummings.
 As soon as I heard the words, I knew that I had found a voice that could articulate a message that I give to my team members.
 I always tell people that we only have the moment that we are in.
 The words in the poem are a powerful reminder that life is fleeting.